 Orientation: Give brief orientation about the tasks to be done, then get those people who are ready to go started immediately.
 Give a little more training to anyone who needs it.
 For some guests, this will be their first event, while others will have been to many.

-In-kind donations: Anyone who helps pay for postcards or stamps (for candidate campaigns, not for civic engagement projects), including your guests, should complete an in-kind donation form (paper or online, for Melissa here or Anton here), to make sure we comply with campaign finance laws.
+In-kind donations: Anyone who helps pay for postcards or stamps (for candidate campaigns, not for civic engagement projects), including your guests, should complete an in-kind donation form, to make sure we comply with campaign finance laws.